Faculty and Staff

 Dr. French’s performance career includes serving as principal tuba and soloist with the U.S. Seventh Fleet Navy Band (Japan) and Navy Band San Diego.
 He has performed with the Indianapolis Symphony, the Omaha Symphony, the Lincoln Symphony, and the Tokyo Symphony Orchestra.
 Dr. French has performed with Leann Rimes, Marvin Hamlisch, Neal Sadaka, and performed on Garrison Keillor’s, "A Prairie Home Companion."
 Along with tuba, Dr. French is an accomplished bass trombone player.
 He has toured with The Jimmy Dorsey Big Band, the Nebraska Jazz Orchestra, and the Broadway touring show, “Rag Time.”

 Dr. French received his Doctor of Music from Indiana University Jacobs School of Music.
 He also holds a Master of Music from Indiana University and a Bachelor of Music from the University of Nebraska-Lincoln.
-Dr. French’s teachers include Daniel Perantoni, Anthony Kniffen, Craig Fuller, Scott Anderson, and Robert Jacobsen.
+Dr. French’s teachers include Daniel Perantoni, Anthony Kniffen, Craig Fuller, Scott Anderson, David Jacobsen, and Thomas McGrady.

 EducationD.M. - Indiana University